 You all have probably heard of the “Law of Attraction.”
 We are naturally attracted to attractive people — not meaning necessarily movie-star quality people but the people whose personalities brighten a room, the person you naturally call when you want to chat, and the person you enjoy spending time with on a regular basis.

-Prior to the popularity of social media, the job seeker with the “bad attitude” was likely to annoy his family members, neighbors, and any remaining friends as he complained about how bad it was, ranted about no jobs, or chastised the last person who answered his call at the employment agency.
-But it was a relatively small pool and it was unlikely that many people who were in a position to hire him would hear his whines or attacks.
+Prior to the popularity of social media, the job seeker with the “bad attitude” was likely to annoy his family members, neighbors, and any remaining friends.
+He complained about how bad it was, ranted about no jobs, or chastised the last person who answered his call at the employment agency.
+This was a relatively small pool and it was unlikely that people who were in a position to hire him would hear his whines or attacks.

 Ranting about HR policies, interviewers, and other people who are now hired may momentarily lift the job seekers distress but the long range potential for the “Law of Subtraction” to take over the job search is growing with every angry word.